wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 .. image:: images/robot-battery/heatshrink.png
    :alt: One terminal of an FRC battery fully covered in heatshrink.

 It is a good idea to secure the battery with either a star washer or a nord lock washer as this will ensure the connection does not move.
-This connection must also be wrapped, while some use electrical tape heatshrink that fits over the entire connection is recommended.
+This connection must also be wrapped; electrical tape will work, but heatshrink that fits over the entire connection is recommended.

 Battery Longevity
 ^^^^^^^^^^^^^^^^^

-This battery is rated for about 1200 charge/recharge cycles, but for the high currents FRC subjects it to that lifespan is reduced to about 400 cycles.
+A battery is rated for about 1200 charge/recharge cycles, but for the high currents FRC subjects it to that lifespan is reduced to about 400 cycles.
 These cycles are intended to be relatively limited discharge and deep cycling the battery (running it all the way down) can damage it.

 Batteries last the longest if they are kept fully charged when not it use.
-Take care however to not leave them on a trickle charger for an extended period of time.
+Take care to not leave them on a trickle charger for an extended period of time.

 Dropping a battery may compromise its structural integrity and can lead to a bulge or crack in the battery case.
 These batteries should be safely disposed of as soon as possible.
+All retailers that sell batteries like car batteries should be able to dispose of it for you, some may charge a small fee.

 Battery Load Tester
 ^^^^^^^^^^^^^^^^^^^